 Please tell me in the comments below — I really want to know!

-- 3 cups peeled apples, cut into a small dice (I like using Fuji)
+- 3 cups Fuji (or other crisp) apples peeled, and cut into a small dice

 - 2 cups oats